10 Tips From Expat Moms On Moving Abroad

 Share your expat stories and advice below.

 We’ve all had that moment where we’ve wondered what it would be like to live for a while in a different country.
 I’ve pictured myself in Hong Kong, Munich and London among other places, usually during short visits I wish could be much longer.

 FamiliesGo! marketing guru Cat Jordan has actually done it, moving with her family fro the U.K. to try out life in New York City.
-Kaamna Bhojwani-Dhawan, founder of Momaboard, has done it many times over, living in a few cities the U.S. for school and work and then in Australia and now in London with her family.
+Kaamna Bhojwani-Dhawan, founder of Momaboard, has done it many times over, living in a few cities the U.S. for school and work and then in Australia, and London and now in San Francisco with her family.

 Together Cat and Kaamna answered questions and shared advice about moving one’s family to a new country and culture at our last MOMtravelchat, sponsored by Momaboard.
 Here are 10 things we learned from them.